-Trisura is a leading specialty insurance provider operating in Surety, Risk Solutions, Corporate Insurance, and Fronting business lines of the market.
-Our operating subsidiaries include a Canadian specialty insurance company ("Trisura Canada") and a US specialty insurance company ("Trisura US").
-Our Canadian specialty insurance subsidiary started writing business in 2006 and has a strong underwriting track record over its 17 years of operation, with a US Surety platform integrated with our Canadian team.
+Trisura is a leading specialty insurance provider operating in Surety, Warranty, Corporate Insurance, Program and Fronting business lines of the market.
+Our operating subsidiaries include Canadian and US specialty insurance companies.
+Our Canadian specialty insurance subsidiary started writing business in 2006 and has a strong underwriting track record over its 18 years of operation, with a US Surety and US Corporate Insurance platform integrated with those operations.
 Our US specialty insurance company has participated as a hybrid fronting entity in the non-admitted markets since early 2018 and is licensed as an excess and surplus lines insurer in Oklahoma with the ability to write business across 50 states.
 Our US specialty insurance company can also write business on an admitted basis in 49 states.
-We continue the process of applying for licenses in the remaining state.